deltamodders/modding-standard/README.md

 **xdelta** type supports the following file extensions: '.xdelta', '.vcdiff', '.csx', and '.win' <br /> <br />
 **override** type supports all files except the following: '.xdelta', '.vcdiff', and '.csx' <br /> <br />

+## The `screenshots` folder
+Starting with Deltamod **1.4**, you will be able to put a maximum of 10 screenshots in your modpack's screenshots folder.
+The format must be PNG, and preferrably of a 4:3 aspect ratio (640x480 ratio or higher).
+The image might get squished if not of the size here indicated.

 ## Packing an Archive
 Deltamod supports .ZIP (Preferred format for compatibility with most websites), .7Z, .TAR.GZ and .LZMA archives.
 They must be packaged like so: